 - You will want to modify this default code by deleting the triple x and entering the name of your URL variable.
 The below merge code example would pull the value of the store variable from this query string: ?store=val

 Sample Merge Code: [url("store")]

-If the query string variable was STORE, the above merge could would still work properly as it ignores the case of the query string variable.
+If the query string variable was STORE, the above merge code would still work properly as it ignores the case of the query string variable.

 - When you are finished customizing the merge code, click Save Action.

 There are so many things you can do with URL variables in surveys it's nearly impossible to list them out.
 We have found that the best way to learn about URL variables is to see them in action; head over to our Using URL Variables in Your Surveys Tutorial to learn more!